rikuto-mikado/nodejs-lesson-20/README.md

 - **Singleton pattern** - Create a dedicated data store module
 - **Dependency injection** - Pass data as function arguments
 - **Event emitter** - Publish/subscribe pattern

+---

+**Note:** There are various approaches to sharing data between modules.
+However, this in-memory approach does not persist data—it is lost when the server restarts.
+For real applications, a database (e.g., MongoDB, MySQL) is required to maintain data persistence.